artemvmin/traktor_s5_mod/README.md

 **Cue:**

 - SHIFT + CUE to jump to the cue point [1] or set a cue point
-- CUE to play from the cue point
+- CUE to play from the cue point (on release)

 **Reverse:**